CurtinFRC/Training-Site/docs/learning-course/stage1/1A/section1-exercise3.md

 When we sketch, we use rectangles to represent box tubes in 2D, and use **dimensions** and **constraints** to lock everything into place.

+!!!
+Tip
+    In FRC, you will often have to work with imperial parts and measurements.
+If you need to dimension something to 2" (2 inches), you can type "2 in" directly into a sketch dimension and Onshape will automatically convert it to millimetres for you.

 Follow along with the video below to practice sketching fundamentals in Onshape.

 <br>